unsudo-org/doc/doc/funding.md

 - documentation of core components, protocols, architecture to be deployed:
 	- ...
 - Research - case, market research
-	- why web2 devs dont turn to web3?
+	- why web2 devs dont turn to web3? (what do they care about?)
 	- research censorship?
 	- additional resource 1 to 1 talk to users and what we found out
 	- primary sources, secondary sources form to unsudo, other discord groups
 - mock ups of ui components - head of arts??